The information in this section will help you to understand the fundamentals of diagnosing asthma in primary care.

 You need to fit all the pieces together to see the complete picture.
 It is important to remember that in asthma the symptoms, clinical examination findings and test results can vary over time and sometimes it’s necessary to re-examine patients and repeat tests when they have their symptoms.

 There is no single diagnostic test for asthma.
-Diagnosis is based on a structured clinical assessment supported by objective tests that show variable airflow obstruction or airway inflammation.
+Diagnosis is based on a structured clinical assessment supported by objective tests that show airway inflammation or variable airflow obstruction.

 Clinical assessment